dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ## 2.2.
 Declarations

 A *declaration* names a program entity and specifies some or all of its properties.
 There are four major kinds of declarations: var, const, type, and func.
-We’ll talk about variables and types in this chapter, constants in Chapter 3, and functions in Chapter 5.
+We'll talk about variables and types in this chapter, constants in Chapter 3, and functions in Chapter 5.

 A Go program is stored in one or more files whose names end in `.go`.
 Each file begins with a `package` declaration that says what package the file is part of.
 The `package` declaration is followed by any `import` declarations, and then a sequence of *package-level* declarations of types, variables, constants, and functions, in any order.
 For example, this program declares a constant, a function, and a couple of variables:
 ```go